cambiotraining/bacterial-genomics/materials/07-bacqc.md

 ## Prepare a samplesheet

-Before we run `bacQC`, we need to prepare a CSV file with information about our sequencing files which will be used as an input to the `bacQC` pipeline (for this exercise we're going to QC the TB dataset described in [Introduction to *Mycobacterium tuberculosis*](05-intro_tb.md)).
-The pipeline's documentation gives details about the format of this samplesheet: https://github.com/avantonder/bacQC/blob/main/docs/usage.md.
+Before we run `bacQC`, we need to prepare a CSV file with information about our sequencing files which will be used as an input to the `bacQC` pipeline (for this exercise we're going to QC the TB dataset described in [Introduction to _Mycobacterium tuberculosis_](05-intro_tb.md)).
+The pipeline's [documentation](https://github.com/avantonder/bacQC/blob/main/docs/usage.md) gives details about the format of this samplesheet.

 :::{.callout-exercise}

 Prepare the input samplesheet for `bacQC`.
-You can do this using `Excel`, making sure you save it as a CSV file (<kbd>File</kbd> → <kbd>Save As...</kbd> and choose "CSV" as the file format).
+You can do this using _Excel_, making sure you save it as a CSV file (<kbd>File</kbd> → <kbd>Save As...</kbd> and choose "CSV" as the file format).
 Alternatively, you can use the `fastq_dir_to_samplesheet.py` script that can be found in the `scripts` directory:

 ```bash
 python scripts/fastq_dir_to_samplesheet.py data/reads \